 A link to each year group's PSHE/RHE programme of study is included in this policy (Appendix 1).
-The 'Family Links - Nurturing Programme' is also used to support and enhance these subjects.

 7.3 The PSHE/RHE programme has been aligned so that the whole school delivers the same themes at specific times throughout the year.
 This enables us to focus on particular aspects of learning as part of a whole-school approach, and to emphasise specific behaviours, values and vocabulary across the school.
 Each topic contains age-appropriate content, developing themes in a 'spiral curriculum' so that pupils are building on their skills and understanding each year.
 Content sometimes overlaps or is repeated across topics - this is to enable pupils to develop, practise and apply knowledge and skills across different contexts and situations.